-And you I think it is difficult to bring up and so just really listening to the patient looking for openings and compensation and not using stigmatising language, for example, not discussing testosterone as being a male hormone because actually, all genders have testosterone.
-And it's only very slightly higher and when we PCOS, but interestingly, probably due to the slightly higher amounts of testosterone.
-PCOS is the most common menstrual disorder amongst Olympic athletes, which was a nice fun back to include in the book.
-But that's quite empowering.
-But you know, looking for just asking them Do you have do you?
-Do you notice any skin changes?
-Do you?
-Do you notice any kind of differences around your period, you have any signs of PMS, just getting them comfortable talking about their menstrual cycle, and then also the other symptoms?
-And you could notice that men say, have you?
-Do you have anyone in the family who's got type two diabetes as a great question to ask, you know, did your mother or father or sibling have a child have type two diabetes, and that's a warning sign for PCOS because your as I mentioned, is a complex genetic trait.
-If you've got a relative with type two diabetes, you're much more likely to have PCOS, if you're a woman is asking about that scalp hair loss.
-And of course, it's difficult to opt to point out these things and say, Oh, you're quite hairy.
-You know, you don't sort of the way you want to go.
-But just think Do you ever know Do you ever notice that?
-You might be having some signs of, you know, excess And or hormonal imbalances and maybe positioning it that way and just asking in a more sensitive way and listening to them, and they may open up to you and share that they are trying to conceive, and they're finding it difficult.
-Or that they're really, you know, they're falling asleep at work, because they're really exhausted all the time, and they don't have much energy.
-All of these sorts of things can be signs of, of insulin resistance, and particularly if you notice those, that those dark velvety patches that anchor, I can do this and they can, that's a great thing for physical therapists to notice around the neck and the underarms and darkening of the skin.
-Those are those are important things to point out because they may go on name again.
-I can do sis nigricans.
-I can ptosis nigricans, right.
-Yeah.
+I think it is difficult to bring up and so just really listening to the patient, looking for openings in conversation and not using stigmatising language.
+For example, not discussing testosterone as being a male hormone because actually, all genders have testosterone, and it's only very slightly higher in women with PCOS.
+In fact interestingly, probably due to the slightly higher amounts of testosterone, PCOS is the most common menstrual disorder amongst Olympic athletes, which was a nice fun fact I included in the book, I thought that's quite empowering.
+But just asking them, do you notice any skin changes?
+Do you notice any kind of differences around your period?
+Do you have any signs of PMS?
+Just getting them comfortable talking about their menstrual cycle, and then also the other symptoms.
+And you could notice them and say, do you have anyone in the family who's got type two diabetes?
+That's a great question to ask.
+Did your mother or father or sibling or child have type two diabetes?
+That's a warning sign for PCOS because as I mentioned, it's a complex genetic trait.
+If you've got a relative with type two diabetes, you're much more likely to have PCOS, if you're a woman, so asking about that.
+Scalp hair loss.
+And of course, it's difficult to point out these things and say, oh, you're quite hairy.
+That's not the way you want to go.
+But just saying, do you ever notice that you might be having some signs of hormonal imbalances?
+And maybe positioning it that way and just asking in a more sensitive way and listening to them, and they may open up to you and share that they are trying to conceive, and they're finding it difficult.
+Or that they're falling asleep at work, because they're really exhausted all the time, and they don't have much energy.
+All of these sorts of things can be signs of insulin resistance, and particularly if you notice those dark velvety patches, that acanthosis nigricans, that's a great thing for physical therapists to notice around the neck and the underarms, the darkening of the skin.
+Those are important things to point out, because they may go unnoticed.